Auburn University: Greek life

-Auburn's total Greek population is 7,541 members, or about 33.6% of all undergraduate students, as of Fall 2020.
+Auburn's total Greek population is 9,800 members, or about 35% of all undergraduate students, as of Spring 2025.

-Auburn's Greek system lagged behind most of the nation's public college Greek systems with full integration, the first African-American student to be initiated into a historically white sorority, happening in 2001.
-Integration of Auburn's historically white fraternities took place in the 1990s.
-Since the early 2000s, several non-white students have been initiated into historically white Greek organizations at Auburn every year.
-In 2018, an African-American student became the first person of color president of a historically white Greek organization on campus.
-Only Auburn's historically white fraternities have traditional Greek houses.
+Auburn's Greek system lagged behind most of the nation's public college Greek systems with full integration, the first African-American student to be initiated into a historically White sorority, happening in 2001.
+Integration of Auburn's historically White fraternities took place in the 1990s.
+Since the early 2000s, several non-White students have been initiated into historically White Greek organizations at Auburn every year.
+In 2018, an African-American student became the first person of color president of a historically White Greek organization on campus.
+Only Auburn's historically White fraternities have traditional Greek houses.

 Student services and resources

 Auburn students have access to a wide variety of resources for various needs and concerns.
-As it pertains to academics, students have access to college-specific academic advisors, peer tutoring study partners, supplemental instruction sessions and The Miller Writing Center.
+As it pertains to academics, students have access to college-specific academic advisors, peer tutoring study partners, supplemental instruction sessions and the Miller Writing Center.
 If needed, students may also request academic assistance through the Office of Accessibility to best accommodate their respective learning needs.

 The Auburn Cares office assesses the needs of students in the event of a crisis, emergency or unexpected difficulty.
 The office guides students through such a crisis while helping connect them with appropriate resources, assistance and action plans.

 The Veterans Resource Center serves all military-affiliated students at Auburn.
 The resource center connects student veterans with one another while providing them with additional opportunities and resources to successfully transition into the Auburn community.